CommonAccord/Cmacc-Org/Doc/G/EU/Europa/DataProtection/StandardContractualClauses/InternationalTransfer/Clause/15-ObligationsOfTheDataImporterInCaseOfAccessByPublicAuthorities/Module3.md

-Note=For each of Modules One, Two and Four, a second sentence is removed from each of three paragraphs.
-As so:
+Note=For each of Modules Three, a second sentence is added to each of three paragraphs.
+We reference the Base.md and tweak it as so:

 1.1.00.Note - Optional for Module Three: